Meet the cast of ITV’s Vera series 10

 Ajay Chhabra performs Nasir Ali

 Who’s Nasir Ali?
-A automotive salesman and father of two whose absent enterprise companion, Freddy Gill, is discovered mysteriously murdered.
+A automobile salesman and father of two whose absent enterprise companion, Freddy Gill, is discovered mysteriously murdered.

 The place have I seen Ajay Chhabra earlier than?
 Youthful viewers may recognise Chhabra as Anil from The Basil Brush Present; he’s additionally performed Protection Barrister George Karnad in Holby Metropolis and Suresh Mattai within the BBC Radio sequence The Archers.